-As at June 30, 2020, the REIT owned a portfolio of 64 income-producing commercial properties.
+As at September 30, 2020, the REIT owned a portfolio of 64 income-producing commercial properties, and one development property.
 The properties are located in metropolitan areas across British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec, totaling approximately 2.4 million square feet of gross leasable area.
-The Dilawri Tenants are the REIT's major tenant, occupying 37 of the REIT's 64 income-producing commercial properties as at June 30, 2020.
+The Dilawri Tenants are the REIT's major tenant, occupying 37 of the REIT's 64 income-producing commercial properties as at September 30, 2020.